To Fight Pandemic, Pentagon Bans Domestic Travel For Military, Civilian Workers

 Subscribe to Goats and Soda's newsletter for a weekly update on the outbreak.

-As of its latest official update Friday, the Centers for Disease Control and Prevention said there have been more than 1,600 confirmed cases of COVID-19 — the deadly disease caused by the novel coronavirus — in nearly every state, plus Puerto Rico and the District of Columbia.
+According to the Centers for Disease Control and Prevention, as of noon Saturday, the number of confirmed cases of COVID-19 — the deadly disease caused by the novel coronavirus — in the U.S. topped 2,200.
+It is in nearly every state, plus Puerto Rico and the District of Columbia.

 Of the patients who developed COVID-19, more than 40 have died.